 Mission & Philosophy

 The faculty views ENVIRONMENT as all conditions influencing the life and development of the person.
-The health of individuals, families, communities, and populations is affected by these conditions.
+The health of individuals, families, and communities is affected by these conditions.

 Professional nursing is a science and an art.
 The science of nursing requires that nurses study, explore, and research nursing and related knowledge areas.
 From these areas nurses develop and test nursing theories for the improvement of nursing practice and health care.
 The art of nursing requires that nurses use knowledge gained from the humanities, arts, and sciences as the foundation for acceptance and appreciation of clients’ values.
 Nursing care requires sensitivity as well as critical, logical, and analytical thinking to effect changes in clients and the health care system.